« Quatrain 4 | Main | Quatrain 6 »

 kaan ham rokh-e khub-e naazanini budast

-Brush the dust from your lovely face in respect;
+brush the dust from your sweet face with respect;

 A beauty proud like Venus once was she;